samplemaker/freefem_matlab_octave_plot/README.md

 ## Notes on Hardware Acceleration

 It should be emphasized that the responsiveness of the plots is highly dependent on the degree of freedom of the PDE problem and the capabilities of the graphics hardware.
-For larger problems (lots of thousand of vertices), a dedicated graphics card rather than on board graphics should be preferred.
+For larger problems (lots of thousand of vertices), a dedicated graphics card rather than on board graphics should be used.
 Make use of hardware acceleration extensively.
 Some notes on trouble shooting and tweaking:<br><br>
  If `get(gcf,'RendererMode')` is set to auto Matlab/Octave will decide on its own which renderer is the best for the current graphic task.

   * `get(figure_handle,'Renderer')` returns the current figure() renderer